Welcome Pack

 The pre-school holds confidential information relating to your child and we would ask that you keep us informed of any changes so we can update the records promptly.

 All forms will be issued upon entry to pre-school and need to be filled in and returned to the pre-school before your child begins.
-Your online learning journal (tapestry) has an (about me) section that needs to be completed to help your child’s keyperson settle them in.
+Your online learning journal (tapestry) has an ‘about me’ section that needs to be completed to help your child’s keyworker settle them in.

 How can I help the pre-school?